memgraph/docs/lab/style-script/reference-guide.md

 * `@NodeStyle` - for defining the visual style of graph nodes.
 * `@EdgeStyle` - for defining the visual style of graph relationships.
-* `@GraphStyle.Default` - for defining the general graph style properties.
+* `@ViewStyle` - for defining the general graph style properties.
-* `@GraphStyle.Map` - for defining the graph style properties when map is in the background.
+* `@ViewStyle.Map` - for defining the graph style properties when map is in the background.

 An example of a directive is `@NodeStyle` directive which can be used to specify